craftcms/commerce-sagepay/README.md

 ## Requirements

-This plugin requires Craft Commerce 2.0.0-alpha.5 or later.
+This plugin requires Craft 3.1.5 and Craft Commerce 2.0.0 or later.

 ## Installation